basho/basho_docs/source/languages/en/riak/ops/building/installing/azure.md

 }
 ---

-Steps to install Riak on Centos VMs using the Windows Azure platform.
+Steps to install Riak on CentOS VMs using the Windows Azure platform.

 ## Creating CentOS VMs